under-doc/underdoc-expense-analytics-tutorial/README.md

 - Docker (for running Metabase)
 - Sqlite DB

-This tutotial tries to make the process as simple as possible, and suitable for users with less technical experience.
+This tutorial tries to make the process as simple as possible, and suitable for users with less technical experience.

 ## Overview